 Our immune systems keep us safe from a variety of invaders.
 However, many people are getting ill and even dying from COVID-19 even with fully functioning immunity.
 In some viral illnesses, our immune systems actually appear to work against us.
 Learning how to keep our immune system fully active but not over-active may be the key to successfully managing this and other pandemic viral illness.
 New research suggests that the sleep hormone melatonin may play an important role here, as melatonin inhibits inflammasomes that can cause deadly immune reactions such as cytokine storm.

 Cytokine Storm: Your Body’s Last Line of Defense Against Viruses

-Viral respiratory illness can have immense and even deadly effects for our bodies.
+Viral respiratory illness can have immense and even deadly effects on our bodies.
 However, many of these effects are actually caused by our own immune systems.
 When our bodies are exposed to a virus, they initially react with fever, muscle aches and other familiar symptoms.
 These are effective in fighting most infectious diseases.
 However, more virulent infections, especially viruses, can activate an immune reaction called a cytokine storm.

 In a cytokine storm, our immune systems “overreact” by releasing huge amounts of an inflammatory molecule called a cytokine.
 Cytokines cause widespread inflammation that can ultimately cause organ failure.
 In the worst cases, they can cause a condition called pyroptosis, in which our cells die from the high levels of inflammation.
-This is believed to be a significant cause of the lung failure and other kinds of organ failure that are associated with COVID-19.
+This is believed to be a significant cause of lung failure and other kinds of organ failure that are associated with COVID-19.